 U.S. students must submit the following to the Office of Admissions for the admission file to be considered complete: the Application for Admission to Graduate Study; the application fee; official transcripts from the college or university granting the baccalaureate degree and any other colleges or universities attended after earning the bachelor’s degree, if other than the University of Northern Iowa; and any required test scores (GRE, GMAT).
 Departments may require additional application materials (departmental application, letters of reference, goal statement, application for assistantship and/or tuition scholarship, etc.).
-U.S. students should contact the department for this information and submit these items directly to the department.
+U.S. students should contact the department for this information, but submit these items directly to the Office of Admissions.

 Applications for Degree-Status admission and all credentials required for admission should be on file in the Office of Admissions at least one month before departmental review.
 Students must contact the academic department regarding application review deadlines.
 Application for non-degree status will be accepted up to five days prior to registration.

 International students should note the special application deadlines required by International Admissions at:

 International students should use the online International Application for Admission or request an application and instructions by contacting International Admissions, GIL 002, UNI, Cedar Falls, Iowa 50614-0018.
 Telephone: 319-273-5925.
 See this Information regarding individual department requirements for TOEFL/IELTS scores, letters of recommendation, and additional application materials required.
 The application fee for international students is $70.00 and must be submitted before the review process begins.

 Information needed by international students to complete application:

 - - Semester you expect to begin studies at UNI.

 - - Permanent address information: Street address, city, state or province, postal code and country.

 - - Native language.